flopezag/tutorials.secured-OrionLD/README.md

 details of the application such as `name` and `description`, along with OAuth information fields such as the `url` of the webservice to be protected, and `redirect_uri` (where a user will be challenged for their credentials).
 The `grant_types` are chosen from the available list of OAuth2 grant flows.
-The headers include the `X-Auth-token` from a previously logged in user will automatically be granted a provider role over the application.
+The headers include the `X-Auth-token` from a previously logged-in user will automatically be granted a provider role over the application.

 #### :eight: Request